 Research Training Center

-Under the guidance of a certified professor and researcher, the Loponmas will undergo a rigorous one-year training program.
-The center will start by training three Loponmas during the first year.
+The Research Center at Shugsep started in March 2026 with three senior nuns who will learn research best practices and start their research projects.
+Under the guidance of a certified professor and researcher, they will undergo a rigorous one-year training program.
 After successfully completing the program, the nuns will be able to train future generations of nuns, thereby bridging the continuity of advanced learning within the nunnery.

 1. Purchase and install equipment for the center, such as computers, a projector, printer, battery, and bookshelves.